 No wait, now you get arrested in America.
 There's no extradition treaty anymore because if you've been away five years from a European country, even if you are a resident, you are not a resident anymore.
 They are not going to save you.
 They are not going to extradite you.
 Now you are stuck in America or whatever country you are arrested.
 That kind of stuff is fucked up.
 Healthcare is fucked up.
 A lot of those things are difficult.

 You are recommending right now, even if you want to run a remote business, to stick with your base country where you just pay it.

 Yes, stick with your base because you never know when you are going to come back.
 I am very like international thinking like you are German, I'm skyping...
 Half my friends are international but still I mean there's still a thing that ties me back to my country in some way.
 That's why I return a lot.
 You don't know how life goes.
 In that way it's difficult.

 The departments of the governments are not really paying a lot of attention to it.
 They should figure out some program.
-A cool program would be for example where I can live in a country for three months, pay tax, like maybe half my tax in Netherlands, half my tax in Colombia for three months right.
+A cool program would be for example where I can live in a country for three months, pay tax, like maybe half my tax in my home country, half my tax in Colombia for three months right.
 Why not?

 I mean you are using the infrastructure of Colombia.
 I mean it would be just fair...

 I should pay for it.